 Electrum is a secure, software wallet that can be downloaded on your PC and is one of the most reliable desktop wallets you can use.
 Electrum use dynamic transaction fees in order to make sure that the fee you pay with your transaction is adequate.
 Electrum has desktop and mobile versions.
 It is currently available for Windows, Mac OS X, Linux and Android.

 Mobile Bitcoin wallets are, essentially, light wallets that work on mobile devices.
 On the surface, this seems like a bad idea, because losing/breaking your phone, or tablet, would result in the loss of your private keys, and thus your bitcoins.
 However, to solve this issue, most mobile wallets can also be synced / backed up to a computer, and/or have features that allow your private keys to be regenerated by using a password that you choose when first configuring the wallet.
 This password is used as a seed for the private key, and allows the private key to be recovered even if the wallet files are destroyed or lost.

-Mycelium is another popular choice, and has been growing rapidly.
+Mycelium is the most popular mobile bitcoin wallet, with Android and iPhone versions available.
 It is a robust mobile wallet that can be backed up to other devices, including personal computers.
 The company behind Mycelium is also working on interesting other products, such as a “Bitcoincard”, which looks like a traditional debit card, but acts as a Bitcoin wallet, and functions without the need to be connected to the internet.

 Hardware wallets store your private keys in a hardware device like a USB, which are immune to computer viruses.
 You hold your bitcoins in an offline environment and plug in the device to any internet-connected computer only to make online transactions.